 15 And I will put enmity

 and between your offspring and hers;

 and you will strike his heel.”

-Here God speaking to the Satan tells him that there will be a day of reckoning that he will be defeated.
+Here God speaking to Satan tells him that there will be a day of reckoning when he will be defeated.

 Later in 2 Samuel we can read that God promises King David that from his line would come the final ruler, the saviour.

 16 Your house and your kingdom will endure forever before me your throne will be established forever.’”

 This is the genealogy of Jesus the Messiah the son of David, the son of Abraham:

 2 Abraham was the father of Isaac, Isaac the father of Jacob,

 Jacob the father of Judah and his brothers,